-It is not as quiet as the Chinese one, but it's still worth the effort.
-It is studded with garrisons and forts.
-Built by the Romans, stretching from Wallsend on the east coast of England to Bowness-on-Solway on the west coast.
-Hadrian's Wall length is 73 miles in the modern miles and 80 in the Romans’ one.
-It equates to 117 kilometres.
+Although it is not as quiet as the Chinese one, it's still worth the effort.
+There are numerous garrisons and forts there.
+Stretching from Wallsend on the east coast of England to Bowness-on-Solway on the west, it was built by the Romans.
+The length of Hadrian's Wall is 73 miles in modern miles and 80 miles in Roman miles; it is equivalent to 117 km.

 The fact that highland mountains give you a sense of being at the top of the globe, similar to being in the Himalayas, is what unites these regions.
 You can take a stroll around Glencoe's highlands on its southern side, which is one of Scotland's most well-known Munro mountains due to its breath-taking scenery.
 The ridges and subsidiary peaks of the Three Sisters mountains in Scotland's Glencoe valley have earned a reputation for beauty.